pratiksingh1296/context-aware-ai-assistant/README.md

 # Assistant Chatbot

-It's an assistant chatbot powered by Llama 3.1 with ChromaDB for persistent memory storage.
+An AI-powered assistant chatbot with persistent memory, multi-session management, and web search integration.

 ## Live Demo
 [Try it here](https://memory-chatbot-ai.streamlit.app/)

 ---

 ## Project Overview
-This project demonstrates building an AI chatbot with persistent memory using Llama 3.1 and the Groq API.
+This project demonstrates building an AI chatbot with persistent memory using Llama 3.3 and the Groq API.
 The chatbot maintains context across conversations by storing chat history and memory, enabling more personalized and context-aware interactions.

-The project also integrates web search for retrieving current information beyond the model’s knowledge cutoff.
+The project also integrates web search for retrieving current information beyond the model's knowledge cutoff.
 Users can manage multiple chat sessions, rename conversations, and delete chats when needed.

 ---

 ## Features
-- Persistent memory across chats
+- Persistent memory across chats using ChromaDB vector storage
-- Multiple chat sessions
+- Multiple chat sessions with rename and delete support
-- Rename & delete chats
-- Web search integration
+- Web search integration via DuckDuckGo
-- Context-aware responses
+- Context-aware responses using semantic similarity
 - SQLite chat history storage
-- Groq API integration with Llama 3.1
+- Groq API integration with Llama 3.3 (llama-3.3-70b-versatile)

 ---

 ## Project Structure

 ```
 assistant-chatbot/